acolinisi/hpsc/README-scs.md

     $ make sdk/deps/sysroot

-Load the sysroot into the environment (needed only for building the SDK):
+Re-load the environment to load the newly built sysroot into the shell:

-    $ source sdk/hpsc-sdk-tools/sysroot/bld/env.sh
+    $ source env.sh

 Build the SDK including Zebu harness (includes Qemu emulator and host tools):